Alfie728/mid-century-electron/Design.md

 - **Preload Scripts**: Secure bridge exposing a typed API from main to renderer via `contextBridge`.
 When `contextIsolation` is enabled, preload is the only safe channel between processes.

-- **Global Input Service** (in Main Process): Captures clicks/scrolls/keys/drags system-wide using native modules (iohook or @nut-tree/nut-js), normalizes raw events into high-level Action objects with timestamps and coordinates.
+- **Global Input Service** (in Main Process): Captures clicks/scrolls/keys/hover system-wide using `iohook-macos`, normalizes raw events into high-level Action objects with timestamps and coordinates, and forwards them to the renderer via IPC.

 - **Screenshot Service** (in Renderer): Given `MediaStream`, `ActionId`, and phase (before/during/after), grabs frames from a warmed `<video>` element and produces `ScreenshotArtifact` with dual timestamps (wall-clock + stream).